cloudburst/libheap/docs/UserGuide.md

 #### heap -h
     (gdb) heap -h
-    "heap" Options:

-    -a 0x1234      Specify an arena address
     heapls         Print a flat listing of all chunks in an arena fastbins [#]   Print all fast bins, or only a single fast bin smallbins [#]  Print all small bins, or only a single small bin